 Principles of supervision and training

-Customer service techniques for public contact in person and on the telephone
+Customer service techniques for public contact in person, on the telephone, and in written communications

 Using computer and other standard office equipment

 Efficiently organize and prioritize work assignments related to the clerical operations of a law office

 Compose, edit, and format complex correspondence and reports